spatie/laravel-analytics/README.md

 return [

     /*
-     * The view id of which you want to display data.
+     * The property id of which you want to display data.
      */
     'property_id' => env('PROPERTY_ID'),